Soliton trains after interaction quenches in Bose mixtures: Results

 We compute the number of solitons numerically from the peaks of the density distribution for each of the two components, employing an algorithm that we describe in detail in \ref{sec:algorithm}.
 The results of this analysis are shown in figure~\ref{fig:Ns_t_and_delta_af}.

 In figure~\ref{fig:Ns_t_and_delta_af} the average number of solitons computed from the numerics (points) is compared to our prediction from equations (\ref{nsolitons}) and (\ref{ns_lambda0}) (dashed black line).
+We notice that the expression for $q_\text{min}^{\mathrm{red}}$ in equation~(\ref{nsolitonsred}) reproduces to an excellent approximation $q_\text{min}$ for the parameters used in this work.
 For weakly attractive interactions the agreement between the numerics and the analytical result is good for $|\delta a|\lesssim 6\, a_0$.
 For stronger attractive interactions we observe a larger deviation of the analytical prediction from the numerics, likely due to the far from equilibrium dynamics involved in the creation of the soliton train.

 In figure~\ref{fig:time_ev_panel}(c) we show the snapshot of the density starting from a solitonic, weakly attractive configuration to the regime of strong attraction.
 We observe that the initial condensate splits into just two bright solitons.
 This has to be compared to figure~\ref{fig:time_ev_panel}(b), where, due to the larger initial longitudinal length, the quench dynamics produces a soliton train with several density peaks.